bra1nDump/ai-task-vscode/prompt-engineering/checkpoints/multi-file-edit/v1-separate-task-and-changes-no-lines.md

 <file>
 <path>src/main.ts</path>
 <content>
-// crust use hello world from a helper module and use environment variable to get the user name
+// @crust use hello world from a helper module and use environment variable to get the user name
 </content>
 </file>